 The cup is the holy grail, the feminine sexual organs, within which is filled the waters or manna of the desert, the creative energies that will arouse and satisfy our spiritual thirst.

-In relation to this topic, Iranian mythology speaks of the cup of Jamshid, a holy grail filled with a divine elixir that grants the soul the capacity to perceive the seven heavens (the superior dimensions of the Tree of Life).
+In relation to this topic, Iranian mythology speaks of the cup of Jamshid, a holy grail filled with a divine elixir that grants the soul the capacity to perceive the seven heavens (the superior dimensions of the Tree of Life, as well as the seven chakras of the spinal medulla).
 The word Jamshid is an interesting acrostic: Jam signifies a gathering together, which is sexual.
 For husband and wife to be close to each other signifies intimacy, closeness, a gathering together.
 The cup or yoni is also the sacred emblem of Christianity in which the solar initiates gather around.

 As Al-Qushayri explains:

 All of us are separated from our Being because of the original sin: lust.
-All of us fornicated and expelled ourselves from Eden, a Hebrew word for bliss.
+All of us fornicated and expelled ourselves from Eden, bliss.
 This occurred precisely because in the past, we did not respect sexuality or transmutation.
 Due to our own will, we separated ourselves from divinity.